 A cycle class for the Alcan Rally?

 1) This is not a Gold Wing or Harley tour.
 The 4300 mile route may include up to 500 miles of gravel, including a 150 mile section up the Liard Highway toward Yellowknife (this road has improved a lot since 1987, but the gravel that year ripped the fuel line off a new Audi 5000 Quattro).
-The expected field will likely be dual-sport bikes like the KLR650 popular for "Adventure Touring".
+The expected field will likely be dual-sport bikes like the KLR650 and BMW 650GS popular for "Adventure Touring".

 3) Yes, we're legitimate.
 The Alcan Rally began in 1984 and has now been conducted 14 times (check some of the story links).
 If we say there will be an event it's going to happen, and we wouldn't add this class if it couldn't be done right.